hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 *Exercise 4.* Unfortunately, proving that $C_n \leq n$ takes a bit more time and machinery than we can afford.
-Rather than mend our sloppy ways, we will dig in, and improve our estimate of $e^n$ using guesswork and computers!
+Rather than mend our sloppy ways, we will dig in, and estimate $C_n$ using guesswork and computers!
 Our first inspired guess is that the curve we plotted for $n = 10$ looks like a